Omnifinity/Unity-SteamVR-API/README.md

 If you press the "W" key the character will move along the +Z (forward) axis.

 If you press the "A" key the character will mgitkove along the -X (left) axis.

+Note: When using a keyboard and running the console emulator please make sure that you've got the console window activated so that it receives the key presses.
+Also make sure you allow Unity to run in the background.

 ### Let us help you
 If you like to get help building support in your game or simulation for the Omnideck please contact us by visiting [http://omnifinity.se](http://omnifinity.se) and finding our contact details.